fortrabbit/help/docs/access-testing.md

 + You created your SSH key with a passphrase.
 Type in the passphrase.
 + The SSH key was very recently imported.
 Allow the system up to 7 minutes to activate the new public SSH key.

+If you still have trouble please proceed to the [SSH key troubleshooting page](/ssh-key-troubleshooting).

 <!--